-In conclusion, the combination of math retrieval and math recognition technologies provides rich possibilities for math-aware computer interfaces, and for intelligent search and retrieval tools for math in documents.
+In conclusion, the combination of math retrieval and math recognition technologies provides rich possibilities for math-aware computer interfaces, and for intelligent retrieval of mathematical documents.

 Acknowledgements This material is based upon work supported by the National Science Foundation under Grant No. IIS-1016815.
 This work was also supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Xerox Foundation.
 We wish to thank George Nagy for helpful discussions, and the anonymous reviewers for comments that improved the paper significantly.